zhang98striving/b-hive-timing/README.md

 ## Detailed description of the tasks
+This sections prevides a describtion of the tasks.
+For a more detailed information of the individual function, please have a look at the comments in the code.
 ### DatasetConstructorTask
 This task relies on [dataset/dataset.py](https://gitlab.cern.ch/cms-btv/b-hive/-/blob/law/dataset/dataset.py) to read in [PFNano](https://github.com/cms-jet/PFNano) or [DeepNTuple](https://github.com/CMSDeepFlavour/DeepNTuples) files and store them in the numpy file format.